crcx/retroforth/doc/RETRO-Book.md

-This is followed by a pointer to the most recent dictionary header, a pointer to the next free address in memory, and then the RETRO version number.
+This is followed by a pointer to the most recent dictionary header, a pointer to the next free address in memory, and then the Retro version number.

     | Offset | Contains                    |
     | ------ | --------------------------- |